eventlet/eventlet/doc/threading.rst

  >>> tpool.execute(my_func, thread.get_ident())
  running in new thread: True

-My default there are 20 threads in the pool, but you can configure this by setting the environment variable ``EVENTLET_THREADPOOL_SIZE`` to the desired pool size before importing tpool.
+By default there are 20 threads in the pool, but you can configure this by setting the environment variable ``EVENTLET_THREADPOOL_SIZE`` to the desired pool size before importing tpool.

 .. automodule:: eventlet.tpool
 	:members: